“When can I retire?” “When can I take Social Security?”

 Below, we show how a person born in 1960 and entitled to a full benefit of $2,500 could see his or her monthly benefit change based on claiming age:

 Deciding the best age to claim Social Security

 There are many factors that determine the best time to claim your Social Security benefit.
 One that many people don’t have the answer to is how long they will live.
 If you do not expect to live into old age, taking your benefit early might be a good idea.
 However, if you do live a long time, the extra money you would receive will probably come in very handy.

-To better illustrate this, it’s best to do some math.
-Let’s take the example of someone, who we’ll call Lucy, whose full retirement benefit at age 67 is $1,000.
+Let’s take the example of one of our users, who we’ll call Lucy, whose full retirement benefit at age 67 is $1,000.
 If Lucy were to claim at 62, the earliest age possible, her monthly benefit would actually be closer to $700.
 Claiming at 62 means Lucy would collect money right away and by 67, she would receive five years of benefits, at $700 per month, totaling $42,000.
 If she were to wait until 67 to begin collecting, she wouldn’t accumulate $42,000 in Social Security earnings until 70 and a half years old; however, it would take her three and a half years – as opposed to five at the lower monthly amount – and over time, that difference continues to shrink.